-1. Large companies don’t want to be involved in the non-core task of searching, qualifying and screening contractors.
-They have a hard enough time doing this for full-time employees.
+1. Large companies don’t want to be involved in searching and screening contractors.

-3. Therefore, Fortune 1000 company contracts don’t allow their staffing agencies to advertise the client's name when advertising the positions or even mentioning that they work for the client
+3. Large companies also don’t allow their staffing agencies to advertise their name when advertising the positions

-So you see cryptic jobs postings on job boards like ‘leading telecom company looking for a developer' or have to call friends who work as contractors at these companies or keyword stuff your resume and post your resume on a job board and pray some recruiter that’s recruiting for a desirable company finds you and calls you.
-In this day and age, it is sad that job-seekers are being asked to apply for jobs without even knowing who they will be working for.
+So you are left with cryptic jobs postings on job boards like ‘leading client looking for a developer', or having to call friends of friends who work as contractors at these companies or keyword stuff your resume and post your resume on a job board and pray some recruiter that’s recruiting for a desirable company finds you and calls you.
+In 2014 it is sad that job-seekers are being asked to apply for jobs without even knowing who they will be working for.